 Not only the Low Power Mode, the AssistiveTouch feature could also prevent the Auto Lock from working normally sometimes.
 If AssistiveTouch is enabled on your iPhone, you can try to disable this feature.
 Here's what you need to do:

-Some users who have the same issue said in the forum that reactivating the passcode lock settings on the iPhone can also be helpful to fix the iPhone/iPad auto lock not working issue.
+Some users who have the same issue said in the forum that turning off Passcode and then turning it back on can also be helpful to fix the iPhone/iPad Auto Lock not working issue.
 Here is how to do it:

 On your iPhone, open the Settings app and go to General > Reset and choose "Reset All Settings".
 Enter your iPhone passcode to confirm the choice and the device will reboot after that.

-The ultimate solution that you can use if you don't want to suffer from data loss is using FoneGeek iOS System Recovery.
-It is a trusted repair tool that allows users to fix 150+ iOS related problems, such as iPhone vertical lines, GIFs not working, control center won't swipe up in iOS 15, and much more.
-And this program is reviewed by official and professional media sites, suck as PC World, PC Advisor, etc.
+The best solution that you can use if you don't want to suffer from data loss is using FoneGeek iOS System Recovery.
+It is a trusted repair tool that allows users to fix 200+ iOS related problems, such as iPhone vertical lines, GIFs not working, control center won't swipe up, and much more.
+This tool works well with the latest iOS 17 and iPhone 15 models.

 Step 1.
 Download, install and launch FoneGeek iOS System Recovery on your computer.
 Select "Standard Mode" from the home page.